 Think through your workflow and the apps you use every day, then build your own custom Slack status update workflow.
 Your colleagues will never have to ping you to ask what you're working on again.

-You shouldn't have to remember to change your Slack status when you're on vacation or out with the flu or on the call with a client—but you should keep your team in the know.
+You shouldn't have to remember to change your Slack status when you're on vacation or on a call with a client—but you should keep your team in the know.
 With a few automations, you can tap one button to update your status, or let your calendar and other tools do that for you.